identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 The resource server MAY return a challenge with the key `body_instructions` When this challenge is present, its value MUST be set to `false` if no body is associated to the response from the resource server, or `true` if a body is associated to the response from the resource server.

+If the challenge `body_instructions` is not present, the client MUST consider that it equivalent of receiving a `body_instructions` set to `false` and discard any body content from processing.

 #### Challenge Associated Body Content

 If a body is attached to the to the response from the resource server, it MUST be formatted as an AuthZEN [D-OpenID-AuthZEN] response which MUST contain the following keys: